 - In the slow cooker, add all the ingredients and mix until sugar is dissolved.

 - Cover & cook on high for 2 & ½ to 3 hours or until the rice is cooked and is creamy.

 - Serve & Enjoy.

-- The time you cook this for may vary depending on the slow cooker you’re using.
+- The time you cook this for may vary depending on the slow cooker you're using.
 The high setting may be slightly different to the one I used for this recipe.
-If you’re unsure keep an eye on it for the first 10 minute and make sure it maintains a light simmer and not a boil.
+If you're unsure keep an eye on it for the first ten minutes and make sure it maintains a light simmer and not a boil.

-- If you love your rice puddings to be creamy, then you can try substituting 2 cups of milk with thickened cream instead.
+- If you love your rice puddings to be creamy, then you can try substituting two cups of milk with cream instead.
 This extra cream will result in a much creamier texture but be a slightly bit unhealthier.

 - Rinsing the rice under water helps remove a lot of the excess starch, rids of foreign matter and also just helps for a lovely tasting rice pudding.
 You will also notice it won't go as gluggy if you rinse the rice.